jerosanchez/fastapi-demo/README.md

 ADRs help us capture the context, rationale, and consequences of each decision, making it easier for current and future contributors to understand why certain patterns and practices were chosen.

 See [docs/adr/](docs/adr/) for the full list of ADRs.

+## Development Guidelines

+See [docs/guidelines/](docs/guidelines/) for coding standards, architectural rules, and best practices for contributing to this project.

+## TO-DOs & Improvement Ideas

+We keep track of future tasks and improvement ideas in [docs/TODO.md](docs/TODO.md), including rationales to help with prioritization.

+## AI Agent Guidelines

+For AI agents (e.g., GitHub Copilot), see [docs/guidelines/ai-agent.md](docs/guidelines/ai-agent.md) for instructions and project-specific rules.
+This ensures all generated code and suggestions follow our conventions and architecture.